 The holiday entertaining season can be a lot of fun, or it can stress you out to no end!
-We’ve got a plan and some great tips to get you organized so you can get ahead of the game and enjoy your time with friends and family this season.
+We’ve got an 8 step plan and some great tips to get you ready for easy entertaining so you can enjoy your time with friends and family this season.

 The name of the game is work smarter not harder.
 The whole point is to spend time with your friends and family, not scurry around the whole time “doing” things.
 Plus you don’t want every time you invite friends over to be super stressful and overwhelming, you want to effortlessly have your shit together!
 Or at the very least, appear to!!